Skhmt/tapic/README.md

 This works in both Node.js and modern browsers.
 It makes accessing chat as easy as listening to events and it automatically polls the Twitch API at regular intervals, making lots of data accessible instantly that's at most a couple of seconds old, all without having to deal with
-HTTP requests, JSONP, IRC, or anything else besides simple Javascript.
+HTTP requests, JSONP, IRC, Websockets, or anything else besides simple Javascript.
 At around 23KB minified, it's also light weight.

 Tapic.js has coverage of most of the Twitch API, and makes accessing those last bits easy too.